ontodev/drafts/building-ontologies/future.md

 The heart of this problem is blank nodes.
-Two representations of the same RDF graph will have their blank nodes labelled differently, and finding a mapping between the blank nodes is NP-hard -- essentially the same as the travelling salesman problem.
+Two representations of the same RDF graph will have their blank nodes labelled differently, and finding a mapping between the blank nodes is a variation on the labelled graph isomorphism problem, which does not have a known general solution in polynomial time.

 While RDFTab uses a "thin triples" approach, where each triple is represented by a single row in the table,